Inpatient vs. Residential Eating Disorder Treatment: How to Determine Which is Necessary

 In an increasingly digital world, virtual eating disorder treatment has also become a popular option for many people.

-Utilizing websites, apps, text messaging, video chats, and other forms of digital correspondence, virtual eating disorder treatment allows patients to access care from the comfort of their own homes—or wherever they can find an internet connection.
+Using websites, apps, text messaging, video chats, and other forms of digital communication, virtual eating disorder treatment allows patients to access care from the comfort of their homes—or wherever they have an internet connection.

-Though relatively new, the method has already proven equally effective as in-person care for patients in outpatient and partial hospitalization programs.4 The online format makes eating disorder treatment more widely available, convenient, and cost-effective for many patients.
+Though relatively new, one study showed that virtual outpatient treatment for eating disorders proved equally effective as an in-person partial hospitalization program.8 The online format makes eating disorder treatment more widely available, convenient, and cost-effective for many patients.

 How to Choose Which Eating Disorder Treatment is Right for You